Scholarquest11/NiAD-Large/README.md

 This repository contains **NiAD-Large**, a dataset developed for **night-time accident classification**.
 The dataset is designed to support research in night-time accident detection, anomaly detection, and intelligent transportation systems.

-NiAD-Large contains **13,227 annotated frames** representing diverse night-time traffic and accident scenarios.
+NiAD-Large contains **13,227 annotated frames** representing diverse night-time accident scenarios.

 ## Annotations